Hong Kong Telecom: PCCW Global

+connectivity pathway between Asia, Africa, and Europe.

 YouTube incident

 On 24 February 2008, Pakistan Telecom caused a major interruption of access to the video-sharing website YouTube.
 Pakistani Government authorities instructed Pakistan Telecom (PTCL) to prevent access to YouTube within Pakistan.
 PTCL complied by changing the BGP entry for YouTube – essentially updating its local internet address book for where YouTube's section of the internet is.
 The idea was to direct its internet users to a page that said YouTube was blocked.
-Unfortunately, the ISP announced the new route to its Internet link provider, PCCW.
+However, the ISP announced the new route to its Internet link provider, PCCW.
 PCCW had recently provided temporary access to PTCL in order to restore the nation's loss of internet access due to a previous major submarine cable break event.
 PTCL began leaking the BGP announcement to PCCW prior to PCCW's completion of the BGP validation and filtering policies process on the newly activated link.
 This allowed the announcement to propagate to other networks.

 Once detected, PCCW immediately blocked the leaked announcement from PTCL and access to YouTube was restored within 2 hours.